What are the Benefits of Dual Enrollment vs AP Classes?

 Benefits of Taking AP Classes

 The benefits of AP classes can range from earning college credit to bolstering high school GPA.
 (After all, AP class grades are calculated on a 5-point scale, so they significantly raise a weighted student’s GPA with an A or B grade.)
 Here are just some of the advantages of AP classes:

 Easy to integrate into a schedule - Instead of having to go to a college or block out time to take online classes, most AP classes are offered at high schools, sometimes by teachers with whom students are familiar.

 “All or nothing” approach - With AP classes, receiving college credit is based on the results of a single test taken at the end of the semester or year, which can be bad for students who ace homework assignments and class projects but freeze when the pressure is on.

 Get a leg up in applying for a specific school - If a school offers dual enrollment, attending classes at that institution can help a student stand out amongst other applicants.
 Also, if you do well in a class, you can ask your professor for a letter of recommendation.

-Wider pool of transference - Many colleges recognize AP scores.
+A wider pool of transference - Many colleges recognize AP scores.
 Some colleges, however, do not accept credit from dual enrollment courses.
-Be sure to check with the colleges you’d like to attend before making your choice on whether to take an AP class or pursue dual enrollment.
+Be sure to check with the colleges you’d like to attend before choosing whether to take an AP class or pursue dual enrollment.

 How to Move Forward With Taking AP Classes